Tropical monitoring and outlooks

 Eastward movement of a strong MJO event would be seen as a diagonal line of violet (downward from left to right) in the OLR diagram, and a corresponding diagonal line of purple in the wind diagram.
 These diagonal lines would most likely fall between 60°E and 150°E and they would be repeated nearly every 1 to 2 months.

-Madden–Julian Oscillation in the Maritime Continent
+Madden–Julian Oscillation approaching the Western Pacific

 Product code: IDCKGEW000